RoaringCow/ascii_art_converter/README.md

 Another version of this is written in c++.
-It is way faster than this one so i reccomend you use that one.
+It is way faster than this one so i recommend you use that one.
 But this is easier to use even though it is slower.

 Hello!
 This repo contains three scripts, which can be controlled using the manager script. .